Zhenjw123/Zhenjw123.github.io/_pages/about.md

 ---

-<span class='anchor' id='about-me'></span>
+<span class='anchor' id='-about-me'></span>

 Hello!
-I am Jiawei Zhen, a third-year undergraduate student at Chongqing University, majoring in Computer Science and Technology.
-I am interested in computer vision, deep learning, and artificial intelligence.
+I am Jiawei Zhen, a fourth-year undergraduate student at Chongqing University, majoring in Computer Science and Technology.
+I am interested in computer network, deep learning, and artificial intelligence.

 There are few things in my homepage because I am still a freshman.
 I will update it as I learn more about myself and my research.

 <span class='anchor' id='-news'></span>
 # 🔥 News
+- *2022.06*: &nbsp;🎉🎉 Zhen Jiawei was admitted to Chongqing University as an undergraduate student !
 - *2025.05*: &nbsp;🎉🎉 The Homepage Website created!
-- *2022.06*: &nbsp;🎉🎉 Zhen Jiawei was admitted to Chongqing University as an undergraduate student !

 <span class='anchor' id='-honors-and-awards'></span>
 # 🎖 Honors and Awards